Skip to main content

 Installation Wizard

-5. Logging: Enable query logging if you want to monitor DNS requests.
+5. Query Logging — enable if you want to monitor DNS requests

 Access the Admin Interface